-In accordance with internal regulations, at least one-third of the Board of Directors members must be independent Directors.
+In accordance with internal regulations, (amended in September 2019), the maximum tenure for any member of the Board of Directors is fixed at 12 years.
+Furthermore, at least one-third of the Board of Directors members must be independent Directors.
 A Board of Directors member is considered independent if he or she has no relationship of any kind with SES or management which may impact his or her judgment.
 Independence for these purposes is defined as:

-- not having been a Director for more than 12 years; - not having been an employee or officer of SES over the previous five years; - not having had a material business relationship with SES over the last three years; and - not representing a significant shareholder holding directly or indirectly more than 5 per cent of SES's voting shares.
+- not having been an employee or officer of SES over the previous five years; - not having had a material business relationship with SES over the last three years; and - not representing a significant shareholder holding directly or indirectly more than 5 per cent of SES's voting shares.

-Seven of the current Board members are considered independent: Mrs. Tsega Gebreyes and Mrs. Katrin Wehr-Seiter, Mr. Romain Bausch, Mr. Victor Casier, Mr. Conny Kullman, Mr. Ramu Potarazu and Mr. Kaj-Erik Relander.
+Eight of the current Board members are considered independent: Mrs. Tsega Gebreyes, Mrs. Katrin Wehr-Seiter, Mrs. Béatrice De Clermont-Tonnerre, Mr. Romain Bausch, Mr. Peter Van Bommel, Mr. Frank Esser, Mr. Ramu Potarazu and Mr. Kaj-Erik Relander.

-Four of the currently elected non-executive directors are female.
+Five of the currently elected non-executive directors are female.

-The following table sets forth the name, age and position of each member of the Board of Directors as of 4 April 2019.
+The following table sets forth the name, age and position of each member of the Board of Directors as of 2 April 2020.

-Name Position Term of mandate Mr Romain BAUSCH Independent Non-executive Director and Chairman 2022 Mrs.Tsega GEBREYES Independent Non-executive Director and Vice-Chairperson 2022 Mrs. Anne-Catherine RIES Non-executive Director and Vice- Chairperson 2020 Mr. Serge ALLEGREZZA Non-executive Director 2021 Mr. Victor CASIER Independent Non-executive Director 2022 Mr. Hadelin DE LIEDEKERKE BEAUFORT Non-executive Director 2021 Mr. Conny KULLMAN Independent Non-executive Director 2021 Mr. Ramu POTARAZU Independent Non-executive Director 2020 Mr. Kaj-Erik Relander Independent Non-executive Director 2020 Mr. Jean-Paul SENNINGER Non-executive Director 2021 Mr. François TESCH Non-executive Director 2022 Ms. Françoise THOMA Non-executive Director 2022 Mrs. Katrin WEHR-SEITER Independent Non-executive Director 2021 Mr. Jean-Paul ZENS Non-executive Director 2020
+Name Position Term of mandate Mr Frank ESSER Independent Non-executive 2023 Director and Chairman Mrs. Tsega GEBREYES Independent Non-executive 2022 Director and Vice-Chairperson Mrs. Anne-Catherine RIES Non-executive Director and Vice- 2023 Chairperson Mr. Serge ALLEGREZZA Non-executive Director 2021 Mr. Romain BAUSCH Independent Non-executive 2022 Director Mr. Peter VAN BOMMEL Independent Non-executive 2022 Director Mrs Béatrice DE CLERMONT- Independent Non-executive 2022 TONNERRE Director Mr. Paul KONSBRUCK Non-executive Director 2023 Mr. Ramu POTARAZU Independent Non-executive 2023 Director Mr. Kaj-Erik RELANDER Independent Non-executive 2023 Director Ms. Françoise THOMA Non-executive Director 2022 Mrs. Katrin WEHR-SEITER Independent Non-executive 2021 Director